ahernandezlopez/lk-coding-exercise-product-engineer-react-native/README.md

 ## The Challenge

-Our Product Engineering team conducted some users interviews and concluded that our users enjoy collecting Pokemon.
+Our Product Engineering team conducted some users interviews and concluded that our users enjoy collecting Pokémon.
 We decided to invest some time building a proof of concept to help us decide if we should do more in this area.

-We asked one of our Product Engineers to build a mobile app using React-Native and [Expo](https://expo.dev/) that lists Pokemons and some details about them.
-Unfortunately our Product Engineer has required to be on leave and we need you to continue the work.
-It’s worth remembering that we agreed to keep a clean and effective user experience, ensuring a good performance.
+One of our team members recently initiated a project to develop a mobile application using React Native and [Expo](https://expo.dev/) that serves as a comprehensive Pokémon catalogue with search functionality.
+However, they have had to take an unexpected leave of absence, and we require your expertise to carry this project forward.

+Your mission involves the following objectives:

+ - Pick up where our Product Engineer left off: You are provided with the current state of the application for you to review and understand the progress made thus far.
+ - Ensure Optimal Performance: As you develop, keep in mind that the application should remain responsive and performant.

+## Scope

+The Product Engineering team has outlined the essential features for the minimum viable product:

+- **List of Pokémon**: Display a list of Pokémon ordered by their default number.
+Each entry must prominently feature the Pokémon's name and image.
+Incorporate pagination so the user can browse the entire catalogue without overwhelming the interface.
+- **Search Functionality**: Implement a responsive search function that offers users the convenience of finding Pokémon by name.

-**API Documentation:** Use the [PokeAPI](https://pokeapi.co/docs/v2) to fetch the Pokemons' data.
+Use the [PokeAPI](https://pokeapi.co/docs/v2) to fetch the Pokémon data.

+### Guidelines

+In assessing your submission for the take-home exercise, we will focus on architecture and performance.
+Key evaluation criteria include the separation of concerns, React Native patterns, and effective use of the provided API.
+While unit tests are not an absolute requirement for this exercise, their inclusion would be considered a plus.
+Please be aware that the initial codebase was constructed under time constraints and may exhibit technical imperfections.
+Addressing and refactoring these areas of technical debt is **not mandatory** for this exercise.
+However, we welcome and value any enhancements you choose to make.

+While a fully refined user interface is not our expectation, we place significant emphasis on the user experience.
+As a potential Product Engineer on our team, we trust your discretion regarding the incorporation of third-party libraries.
+Feel free to exercise autonomous decision-making throughout this process.
+We look forward to delving into your thought process during a subsequent discussion.

+### Estimated Time

+We expect this to take you 3-4 hours. **Please do not spend more than 6 hours.**

+*Note: It's essential to prioritize quality over quantity.
+If you find that you are unable to complete all the features within the given timeframe, please do not spend more than the advised hours.
+This a practical test and the value of your time is the priority one.
+Instead, in a separate text file, list out the features or improvements that you would have implemented given more time.*

-### Setup
+## Setup
 Clone this repository and run these commands:

 `npm install`